hunterclarke/remindmeto/README.md

 # Remindmeto

-A simple command line utility for recurring UI reminders.
+A simple, intuitive reminder tool for the command line.

-Current supported UI elements include libnotify for Ubuntu and Growl for Mac/Windows.
+Current supported UI elements include libnotify for Ubuntu and the Notification Center for Mac.

 ## Installation